 - One set of shareholders would receive a return of capital and fixed dividend percentage before the other classes of shareholders.

 - Raise equity share capital, mostly for startup companies, without diluting the control of the founder members so that the decision making remains easy without others participating in profit sharing.

 This has been a guide to Share Classes and its definition.
-Here we discuss types of Alphabetical Class of Shares along with examples and advantages of multiple share classes.
+Here we discuss types of Alphabetical Class of Shares along with examples and its advantages.
 You can learn more about finance from the following articles –